 When legitimately trying to help someone else make a decision, we need to first find out what their style is – if it’s primarily emotional or logical – so we talk to them from that point of view.

 In addition, ACoAs need to honestly evaluate our motives for wanting to influence someone, before proceeding.
-We all may be guilty of this occasionally – but to consistently try to control what others want & how they live their lives is about our FoA & arrogance (grandiosity), as well as insulting to their DM ability.
+We may all be guilty of this occasionally – but to consistently try to control what others want & how they live their lives – is about our FoA & arrogance (grandiosity), as well as insulting to other people’s DM ability.

 Of course, even when what we want for others is reasonable & healthy, we aren’t always successful at convincing them to make decisions we believe to be good for them, such as getting an alcoholic family member or mate to go to AA, or others to go to Al-Anon.